summer-royal/github-portfolio/README.md

 - Description: This C++ program implements a neural network with backpropagation algorithm to solve the XOR problem.
 The XOR problem is a classic problem in neural network literature, where the goal is to predict the output of an XOR gate given two binary inputs.
 - Repository Link: https://github.com/summer-royal/neural_network_for_xor.git

-### Assessing Biases in Logistic Regression for Credit Risk Prediction
+### Improving Logistic Regression for Credit Risk Prediction
-- Description: This code implements logistic regression using word embeddings for gender prediction.
-It uses pre-trained word vectors from the GloVe word embedding model.
+- Description: This code implements a neural network model for predicting recidivism using the COMPAS dataset.
+The model is trained and evaluated on the dataset, and hyperparameter tuning is performed to find the best-performing model.
 - Respository Link: https://github.com/summer-royal/logistic_regression_loan_approval_biases.git

 ### Deep Learning for Recidivism Prediction